-RFP Selection Criteria and Relative Weight Criteria Description Relevant Submission Requirement Design Approach The degree to which the Proposal demonstrates the ability to provide a cruise facility design that meets or exceed the requirements described in Submittal Document 2 the RFP, including the specific elements identified in Submittal Document 2.
+RFP Selection Criteria and Relative Weight Criteria Description Relevant Submission Requirement Design Approach The degree to which the Proposal demonstrates the ability to provide a cruise facility design that meets or Submittal Document 2 and Submittal Document 15 (if provided)

+· · · · · · · · · · · · · · · · · · · exceed the requirements described in the RFP, including the specific elements identified in Submittal Document 2.
 Construction Approach The degree to which the Proposal demonstrates the ability to construct a cruise facility in a manner that will meet or exceed the requirements described in the RFP, including the specific elements identified in Submittal Document 3.
-Submittal Document 3 Operational Approach The degree to which the Proposal demonstrates the ability to operate a cruise facility in a manner that will meet or exceed the requirements described in the RFP, including the specific elements identified in Submittal Document 4.
-Submittal Document 4 Financial Proposal The degree to which the proposed business arrangement provides a financial benefit to the Port, consistent with the elements identified in Submittal Document 5.
-Submittal Document 5 Port Principles Submittal Documents 6, 7, 8, 9, and 10 Management Approach The degree to which the Proposal reflects a management approach consistent with the development and operation of a cruise facility, including the specific elements identified in Submittal Document 11.
+Submittal Document 3 and Submittal Document 15 (if provided) Operational Approach The degree to which the Proposal demonstrates the ability to operate a cruise facility in a manner that will meet or exceed the requirements described in the RFP, including the specific elements identified in Submittal Document 4.
+Submittal Document 4 and Submittal Document 15 (if provided) Financial Proposal The degree to which the proposed business arrangement provides a financial benefit to the Port, consistent with the elements identified in Submittal Document 5.
+Submittal Document 5 and Submittal Document 15 (if provided) Port Principles Environmental Stewardship Community Engagement Working Waterfront and Marine Cargo Transportation Diversity in Contracting The degree to which the Proposal meets the other key Port Principles guiding the cruise business, including the specific elements identified in Submittal Documents 6, 7, 8, 9, and 10.
+Submittal Documents 6, 7, 8, 9, and 10 Management Approach The degree to which the Proposal reflects a management approach consistent with the development and operation of a cruise facility, including the specific elements identified in Submittal Document 11.
 Submittal Document 11